EoinConcannon/emergingTech/README.md

 ```
 <_io.TextIOWrapper name='trigrams.json' mode='w' encoding='UTF-8'>
 ```
-This output indicates that the file object has been created and opened in write mode, but it does not confirm that the data has been written to the file.
-To ensure that the trigram model is correctly exported to the JSON file, you should verify the contents of the file after the `json.dump` operation.
-You can do this by reading the file back and printing its contents:
+This output shows that the file object has been created and was opened in write mode, but it does not confirm that the data has been written to the file.
+To ensure that the trigram model is correctly exported to the JSON file, I will verify the contents of the file after the `json.dump` command by reading the file back and printing its contents:

 ```python
 import json